-- Take advantage of quality improvement programs that help you identify underlying causes of readmissions and then identify solutions.
+- Take advantage of quality improvement programs that help you identify the underlying causes of readmissions and then identify solutions.

 A Place at Home Transition Care Management Program

 A Place at Home’s major focus in 2019 is to prevent SNFs unnecessary readmissions by providing our Transition Care Management Program.
 The Transition Care Management Program is particularly relevant to SNFs who are looking to improve their scores, reduce readmissions and provide a quality of care that will set them apart from the rest of the pack.
-This program is a low cost program that is designed to follow a high risk patient home and get them re-acclimated back to their environment.
+This program is a low-cost program that is designed to follow a high-risk patient home and get them re-acclimated back to their environment.